grid-line

 What is decentralized social media?

 Decentralized social media is an alternative ownership model for social media platforms.
-It shifts control away from individuals or tech giants and back towards users.
+It shifts control away from individuals or tech giants and back toward users.

 Rather than the network being hosted on a central collection of servers, decentralized platforms are hosted across a network.
 The servers in the network are managed by its participants.